 - there was no “project selection” consultation, so residents were stuck with what the Town Deal Board chose.

-- the Town Deal board had very little Whitby resident involvement (by our estimates only 3 out of 23 members are town residents!), with SBC deciding the composition of that group.
+- the Town Deal board had very little Whitby resident involvement (by our estimates only 3 out of 23 members were town residents!), with SBC deciding the composition of that group.

-- many of the projects selected (with the exception of the Eastside project, and to a lesser extent the NetZero village) do not necessarily reflect the prioritisation of the towns residents, nor are many of them benefitting residents (and since Town Deal was supposed to be “levelling up”, one would be forgiven for thinking that was what should have happened).
+- many of the projects selected (with the exception of the Eastside project, and to a lesser extent the NetZero village) did not necessarily reflect the prioritisation of the towns residents, nor were many of them benefitting residents (and since Town Deal was supposed to be “levelling up”, one would be forgiven for thinking that was what should have happened).

-- we conclude that there has not been consultation “at each phase of development”, and that the Town Deal Board have failed on those aspects of their remit.
+- we conclude that there was not consultation “at each phase of development”, and that the Town Deal Board failed on those aspects of their remit.